-(a) "Age-based stereotype" refers to generalized opinions about matters including the qualifications, job performance, health, work habits, and productivity of individuals over forty.
+(a) "Age-based stereotype" refers to generalized opinions about matters including the qualifications, job performance, health, work habits, and productivity of individuals age 40 and olderover forty.

-(b) "Basis of age" or "ground of age" refers to age over 40.
+(b) "Basis of age" or "ground of age" refers to age over 40 and older.